 Cold-rolled sheet.
 Cold-rolled sheet is hot-rolled sheet that has been further processed through a pickle line, which is an acid bath that removes scaling from steel's surface, and then successively passed through a rolling mill without reheating until the desired gauge, or thickness, and other physical properties have been achieved.
 Cold-rolling reduces gauge and hardens the steel and, when further processed through an annealing furnace and a temper mill, improves uniformity, ductility and formability.
+Cold-rolling can also impart various surface finishes and textures.
 Cold-rolled steel is used in applications that demand higher surface quality or finish, such as exposed automobile and appliance panels.
 As a result, the prices of cold-rolled sheet are higher than the prices of hot-rolled sheet.
 Typically, cold-rolled sheet is coated or painted prior to sale to an end-user.